Reference

 You can customize what appears on this small card view.

-If you prefer inline links, go to Settings > Editor > Always create inline links.
+If you prefer inline links when linking while typing, go to Settings > Editor > Always create inline links.

 Data views are the views for a group of objects.